jlangch/venice/doc/readme/openai2-files.md

 ## List Files

-Returns a list of files stored at OpenAI
+Returns a list of files stored with OpenAI

 ```clojure
 (do